The following is the installation procedures for the Download Solution.

 * MySQL Password

 - MySQL Database Name (new database created for the PHP Live! system will use to store data)

-Be sure the MySQL Login has the following privileges granted because tables will need to be created, updated and altered during the installation and future upgrades:
+Be sure the MySQL Login has the following privileges granted because database tables will need to be created, updated and altered during the installation and future upgrades: